technobyte-nitkkr/GIT_workshop/CONTRIBUTINIG.md

     $ git push origin review/<your-name>
     ```
 10. Go to your git hub and switch to the branch `review/<your-name>`
-11. Create a pull request with a meaning ful message and adding `#<issue number>`  in the message refering to the issue that you created.
+11. Create a pull request with a <your roll no> as title and <your name> in the description.